-B8.
-The Applicant must ensure that all new buildings and structures, and any alterations or additions to existing buildings and structures, are constructed in accordance with the relevant requirements of the National Construction Code.
+B7.
+The Applicant must ensure that all new buildings and structures, and any alterations or additions to existing buildings and structures, are constructed in accordance with the relevant requirements of the Building Code of Australia.

 Notes:

 - Under Part 6 of the EP&A Act, the Applicant is required to obtain construction and occupation certificates for the development. - Part 8 of the EP&A Regulation sets out the requirements for the certification of the development.